r4yfon/is212-wfh-management-tool/deployment_README.md

 ## Known Limitations

-- The application is optimised for desktop viewing
+- The application is optimised for desktop viewing, with little consideration for mobile viewports
 - Session data is stored in browser localStorage
 - API rate limits may apply for free-tier cloud services